Norwalk High School (Iowa)

 Norwalk High School is a public high school, part of the Norwalk Community School District, located in the town of Norwalk, Iowa, which is roughly five miles south of Des Moines.

 Activities

-Students at Norwalk High School can participate in numerous activities, including Drama, Marching Band, Jazz Band, Choir, Show Choir, Blackshirts Tech Warriors and Cheerleading.
+Students at Norwalk High School can participate in numerous activities, including Drama, Marching Band, Jazz Band, Choir, Blackshirts Tech Warriors and Cheerleading.

 Athletics

 The Warriors compete in the Little Hawkeye Conference in the following sports: